InformaticsMatters/nextflow-pcluster/README.md

 5. Delete the cluster to avoid AWS charges

 ## Getting started
-Start from a suitable (ideally Python 3.8 host or better) virtual environment: -
+Start from a suitable virtual environment
+(ideally Python 3.8 host or better): -

     $ python -m venv ~/.venv/nextflow-pcluster